PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit replaces two AST-identical pre-Add/Mean attention-recovery sequences with one ordered helper.
-Each caller still executes the same seven calls in the same position, from pre-Add/PReLU and fan-out recovery through constant Mul/Add, Mean/Mul/Add, and the existing Mean/attention registered-pass cluster.
-The layout-recovery and channel- shuffle predecessors and their distinct QDQ and limited-gate successors remain outside.
-Runtime pass count and registered-runner AST count are unchanged while the lowerer loses another 3 net lines.
+The latest implementation unit replaces four AST-identical SiNet pre-Add/ Resize recovery sequences with one ordered helper, including the copy nested inside the broader SiNet terminal helper.
+Each caller still executes the same six raw ModelIR mutators in the same position, from pre-Add/PReLU and fan-out recovery through Concat/dual-Resize affine and Softmax-mask recovery.
+Their shuffle, QDQ, singleton-Reshape, repeated pre-Add, shape-reconciliation, and CSP-attention boundaries remain outside.
+Runtime-expanded AST comparison with the preceding commit is identical, while the lowerer loses another 12 net lines.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.